Guide For Creating A Wall Garden

 1. Wall gardens breathe life into dull and boring architectural and urban structures.
 Just imagine yourself walking on a path lined with building after building and unexpectedly see a wall lined with greenery.
 It's such a refreshing scene for the eyes.
 It's also being utilized in the streets and long stretches of roads to reduce heat and carbon dioxide, as well as synthesize harmful toxins like carbon monoxide.

-2. Wall garden can fill up a blank space and makes a great substitute for an artwork.
+2. Wall garden can fill up blank space and makes an excellent substitute for an artwork.
 Forget about bidding and shelling out dollars for the latest Picasso painting and get yourself a wall garden instead.
-Wall gardens won’t be sensitive to touch and can be appreciated near or far by anyone.
+Wall gardens won't be sensitive to touch and can be appreciated near or far by anyone.

 3. It creates an inviting presence.
-If your patio or backyard isn’t blessed with a scenic view, a vibrant and lush wall garden can be very welcoming.
+If your patio or backyard doesn't have a scenic view, a vibrant and lush wall garden can be very welcoming.
 Planting a wall garden on your indoor spaces makes a great accompaniment in enjoying your morning coffee.

 Guide to Starting a Wall Garden

-Now that you know some ideas why you should start your own wall garden, here are some guidelines on how to get started.
+Now that you know some ideas about why you should start your wall garden, here are some guidelines on how to get started.

-Place it where the plants will get its nutrients.
-Most plants will be happy to get the same amount of sun and water but there are some types of plants that thrive better in cooler and shaded areas and there are plants that need a lot of sunlight.
-Determining the requirements of the plants you want to use will help you locate the ideal area for your wall garden.
+Place it where the plants will get their nutrients.
+Most plants will be happy to get the same amount of sun and water, but there are some types of plants that thrive better in cooler and shaded areas, and there are plants that need a lot of sunlight.
+Determining the requirements of the plants you want to use will help you locate the ideal space for your wall garden.

 Choose your plants.
 Aside from succulents and herbs, you can try growing easy vegetables like salad greens or tomatoes.
-Go the safer route and choose seedlings over seeds if you’re just starting your wall garden.
+Go the safer route and choose seedlings over seeds if you're starting your wall garden.
 Choose herbaceous plants over woody plants.
-Herbaceous plants have more flexible stems so it looks nicer when it swags down from your wall garden, unlike woody plants which are more rigid with firm roots.
+Herbaceous plants have more flexible stems, so it looks more beautiful when it swags down from your wall garden, unlike woody plants which are more rigid with firm roots.

 Plot your plant placement.
-Gravity will play an important part here and will tend to pull down water so arrange the plants accordingly by starting with the plants that don’t need much water and placing it on top.
-If you plan to start out with seeds, grow it horizontally first and let it thrive for the first few weeks before transferring it to your wall garden.
-This way, the roots won’t be too fragile when you decide to transfer or replant it.
+Gravity will play an important part here and will tend to pull down water, so arrange the plants accordingly by starting with the plants that don't need much water and placing it on top.
+If you plan to start with seeds, grow it horizontally first and let it thrive for the first few weeks before transferring it to your wall garden.
+This way, the roots won't be too fragile when you decide to move or replant it.

-Don’t think you have the patience of growing out real plants but love the overall look of a wall garden?
+Don't think you have the patience of growing out real plants but love the overall look of a wall garden?
 Try using artificial plants that do not need any maintenance but still provides a refreshing green color to your space.
-If you need a pop of green in a surprising and refreshing way, try creating your own wall garden by following the tips above.
+If you need a pop of green surprisingly and refreshingly, try creating your wall garden by following the tips above.